 The supply chain agility has gain interest of operation management researchers and photospheres and merged as key strategy of operational success [37].
-Agility is a reactor force which defines as prompt response or reaction of any change is supply or demand.
+Agility is a reactor force which defines as prompt response or reaction of any change in supply or demand.
 Mostly the concept of agility is confused with lean.
-However, both are distinct constricts as agility characterized with flexibility as a function of market sensitivity under the condition of unpredictability whereas the lean addresses flexibility under predictability.
+However,